“Yesterday” came to Paul McCartney in a dream. Was it a creative miracle?

 You would expect that one of the most popular bands of all time would have one of the most popular songs of all time.
 The success of “Yesterday” could have just as easily been enjoyed by any other Beatles song.

 Paul McCartney’s “Yesterday” was not a creative miracle.
 You may find this depressing, but I find it exciting.
 It means that you don’t simply need to wait for creative genius to strike.
 You merely have to be prepared when it does, to do the work to make those insights into finished products, and to do so over and over again.
-The work you put in today will pay off tomorrow.
+The work you put in yesterday pays off today.